andgineer/sorokin.engineer/posts/en/_posts/2019-02-27-fitness_wellness_life.md

 One leg squats, even without weighting, give the same load on your legs as a barbell of your weight.

-Pulling-up with additional weight, or on one hand safer than the deadlift.
+Chin-ups with additional weight, or on one hand safer than the deadlift.

 Asymmetrical, better on one hand, push-ups, will not tear your chest muscles, as happens when you press a barbell from your chest.